Where Did All the Projects Go? A Supply-Side Analysis of the Renewable Energy Market

 - Forced labor products order: Next came a US Government order to stop solar products at the US border unless suppliers could prove they were made without forced labor, focused on the Xinjiang region of China.
 Even suppliers who made reasonable cases that they had a supply chain free of forced labor suffered delays and uncertainty over the order.
 Many suppliers refused to even ship product to the US for fear of not being able to meet the border test, which was initially unclear and hard to prove.
 While somewhat improved today, it continues to take time to get sufficient transparency and documentation in global supply chains.

 - Solar import duty petition: Last, but certainly not least, a small US solar manufacturer has petitioned the Department of Commerce to impose new tariffs on solar modules imported from Malaysia, Vietnam, Thailand, and Cambodia, alleging suppliers have been circumventing US trade law.
 On April 1, 2022, the Department of Commerce announced an investigation into the issue.
 The outcome could affect up to 80 percent of crystalline-silicon modules used in the US, imposing tariffs between 50 and 250 percent.
 Many suppliers are refusing to even ship product to the US because of the uncertainty over whether the petition will be granted and, if so, the resulting impact of the tariffs.
+[UPDATE AS OF JUNE 6: The Biden Administration announced that it will pause solar tariffs for two years while the Department of Commerce completes its investigation and efforts to boost domestic production of solar modules are deployed.]

 More About the Solar Import Duty Petition